 2. Onset time and duration

-This is a key factor in the edibles vs flower comparison.
-While edibles can generate an intense high, the onset time for the effects to kick in generally takes a while.
+Onset time and duration of effects are key factors in the edibles vs flower comparison.
+While edibles can generate an intense high, the onset time for the effects to kick in is generally longer.
 This means that while smoking can get you nice and baked within 15-20 minutes, the effect delay from edibles may result in dosing issues.
 When you smoke cannabis, the plant compounds are processed quickly through the lungs, chugging directly into the bloodstream.
-Edibles may take hours to start working.
+Edibles may take 1-2 hours to start working fully.
 That wicked combination of wait time, dosing inaccuracies, and psychoactive intensity can make some cannabis users leery of edibles.
 There are plenty of stories about people eating an entire dosed chocolate bar intended for 10 servings, ending up in the fetal position on the bathroom floor.
 In other words, someone got too high.
 It’s also important to note that the effects of edibles generally last longer than when smoking flower.

 The edible market is working to correct that, however.
 Some fast-acting edible products are designed to take effect quickly, via a more controlled absorption rate.
 This leads the user to experience a high more similar to smoking flower.
 All in all, though, smoking flower tends to give the user more control over the timing, duration, and intensity of the high.

 Outcome: Flower provides quicker effects, while edibles have a longer onset.

 3. Health effects